 Having said that, the sound coming through the H-Comp was noticeably fuller and richer in comparison to the dry signal.
 Using Analog 4, I was able to hear more ghost notes from the drum kit.
 My next move was to try it out on the bass, normally 1176 territory, then again the 1176 sounds great on just about anything (but you probably should not go about putting over your entire mix).
 The H-Comp shined when inserted on the bass, especially when cranking the Output knob.
 Of course the increased gain was compensated for by using the stock “Gain” plugin provided with Logic Pro.
 I proceeded to test out the different Analog modes and modes 2, 3, and 4, shined like silk.
 Indeed this plugin has earned my Editor’s Choice Award.
 Go ahead and try it out for yourself, I doubt that you will be sorry.

 Alexander Lindo is a singer-songwriter, producer, audio engineer, technology enthusiast, Apple Certified Pro and Pro Tools Certified Operator.
-If you enjoyed this article don’t forget to like me on Facebook, follow me on Twitter & Google Plus.
-When you are done, please check out my music.
+If you enjoyed this article don’t forget to like me on Facebook, follow me on Twitter and subscribe to my YouTube channel.
+When you are done, check out my music.
 Thank you for your continued support.